Rishi-09/rishi-09/README.md

 ### 📌 Roomora
 An interactive platform for managing and exploring virtual rooms and events with Proper authentication and Aurthorization.
-🧱 Tech: Node.js, MongoDB , Express.js , BootStrap
+🧱 Tech: Node.js, MongoDB , Express.js , BootStrap.
 🔗 You can try it live here: [https://roomora-sm0v.onrender.com/](https://roomora-sm0v.onrender.com/)